yorick1125/donatepage/README.md

 ## Features To Do

   ### Styling:
-  -Change text fonts -> Search up interesting web fonts on google -Make the text wrapping square
+  Change text fonts -> Search up interesting web fonts on google Make the text wrapping square
   -Add padding to the progress bar
   -Make Progress bar it look a bit cooler